 πŸ—£οΈ

-Korean language is hard and takes time.
-TOPIK Level 3 is not achievable in a few weeks.
-Expect 12 to 18 months of serious study.
-Your university will help, but you need to commit.
+Korean language takes consistent effort.
+TOPIK Level 3 is achievable in around 12 to 18 months of steady study.
+Your university program includes Korean starting early puts you ahead.

 πŸ”¬